A’s outduel Astros 3-1, win four of five in series | Sports-Games

 Oakland (27-15) took a 3 1/2-game lead over the three-time defending American League West champs into the series and, with consecutive wins both to open and close the set, stretched it 6 1/2 with just 18 to play.
 Houston (22-23), which arrived in Oakland with a four-game losing streak, has now lost eight of nine.

-No-hit into the fifth inning and trailing 1-0 entering the bottom of the sixth, the A's took the lead for good when Olson followed a two-out walk to Ramon Laureano with his two-run homer, the 12th of the season, for a 2-1 advantage.
-The Astros pulled Urquidy (0-1) at inning's end, having allowed two runs and two hits in six innings.
+No-hit into the fifth inning and trailing 1-0 entering the bottom of the sixth, the A's took the lead for good when Olson followed a two-out walk to Ramon Laureano.
+The two-run homer, his 12th of the season, gave the A's a 2-1 advantage.
+The Astros pulled Urquidy (0-1) at the end of the inning, having allowed two runs and two hits in six innings.
 He walked three and struck out one.

 Oakland closer Liam Hendriks worked a 1-2-3 ninth for his 12th save.
 Manaea (4-2) coasted through the first seven innings, limiting the Astros to one run on two hits.
 He struck out four and did not walk a batter.